darkobits/nr/README.md

 wrap them in an array.
 However, no more than one level of array nesting is allowed.
 If you need more complex parallelization, write separate, smaller scripts and compose them.

+If a script only needs to execute a single instruction, it is not necessary to wrap it in an array; it may be passed directly as the second argument to `script`.

 **Example:**

 > `nr.config.ts`